This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 More Tips for Learning How to Speak Spanish

-Don’t commit to more than your first week: Unless you’re going to an uber-popular school or visiting over a holiday, Spanish schools rarely sell out in advance.
+Don’t commit to more than your first week: Unless you’re visiting over a holiday, Spanish schools rarely sell out in advance.
 By all means, get a reservation for your first week of studies, but don’t plan too much after that.
-Trying it out for a day or two will shed a lot of light on what you like or don’t like about your teacher, homestay, and the city you’re in.
-Then you can reach out more specifically to lock in your second week.
+By midweek, you’ll know if their teaching style, homestay, and even the city you’re in is good enough to stick around (or if you need to shop for something different.)

-Don’t burn out: If you plan on studying for an extended time, switch things up after two weeks so your brain doesn’t fry.
-Either switch destinations (for a change of scenery, chance to meet new people, and new teaching style) or better yet, take a week to travel and practice independently before resuming classes.
+Don’t burn out: If you plan on studying for an extended time, switch things up every two or three weeks so your brain doesn’t fry.
+A change of scenery or a change of schools (for a different teaching style) freshens things up.
+Better yet, take a week to travel and practice independently before resuming classes.

 >>>>> Read more: My Complete Guide to Guatemala to Plan Your Trip

 Opt for the homestay: Living with a local family means you have lots of chances to practice with your housemates throughout the day.
 As a bonus, their homes are usually in local neighborhoods (rather than the tourist center), so you’ll be bumping into neighbors and running errands at the corner store instead of an English-speaking souvenir shop.